Boca Raton, Florida: Crime

 The City of Boca Raton is one of the safest cities in Palm Beach County, with a crime rate 38% lower than the entire state of Florida.

-Boca Raton has a connection to the Mafia.
-It is known as a popular hangout for many suspected Mafia members.
+Boca Raton has had connections to the Mafia.
 According to a number of US Federal indictments, as of June 2004, the Gambino family continues to operate in Boca Raton.
 The television show The Sopranos featured the city in its plot ("Boca" and "...To Save Us All From Satan's Power"), and Mafia Wife author Lynda Milito resides in Boca Raton.
 Joey Merlino, the reputed head of the Philadelphia crime family, also resides in northern Boca Raton.

 In 2007, several murders at the Town Center Mall gained national attention.
 In March, a 52-year-old woman was kidnapped and murdered.
 In December of the same year, a 47-year-old woman and her 7-year-old daughter were also kidnapped, and later found bound and shot in the head in the woman's SUV in the mall parking lot.
-This case was featured on America's Most Wanted and caused host John Walsh to say he believed a serial killer to be in the city.
+This case was featured on America's Most Wanted.
 Though there is no forensic evidence to suggest the murders were committed by the same person, the similarities in the cases led police to believe they were related.
 To this day, the murders all remain unsolved.

 The Pearl City neighborhood has been known as a drug trafficking hub in the past.
 In recent years, the city, like most of the county (especially neighboring Delray Beach) has experienced a steady rise in heroin and opioid overdoses.

 As of the end of 2019, the crime rate in Boca Raton was down 26% over the preceding 13 years.